 The Northern Wilderness Floats in Kamchatka are easily the least-fished rivers in the world!
 We have a series of six different streams in this region, each one fished only once, at most twice a year.
 This ensures that every fish in the river has probably never seen an artificial fly, let alone been hooked.
 It is the most wild fly fishing experience on the planet!

 We first began exploring a series of rivers in the far northern region of the Kamchatka Pensinula in the late 1990s.
-The river systems culminate in the massive Tigil River, and feature a handful of tributaries, both large and small, including the now-famous Sedanka Spring Creek, Turuscheva, and several different forks of the Pirozhnikova.
-In 2016 we discovered another brand new river, the Perevalovaya.
+The river systems culminate in the massive Tigil River, and feature a handful of tributaries, both large and small, including the now-famous Sedanka Spring Creek, Turuscheva, several different forks of the Pirozhnikova and the Perevalovaya.
 These upper headwater streams bubble up from the toe of an ancient lava flow on Kamchatka’s northwestern taiga plains.
 These are THE most remote rivers in Kamchatka, and probably the entire world.

 It is one of the most biologically diverse drainages on the peninsula, with all 6 species of Pacific salmon (including Cherry Salmon only found in the Far East), rainbow trout, resident kundzha, and sea-run dolly varden, both of the latter being species of char.
 This spring creek ecosystem is particularly rich with insect, mouse, and salmon biomass that feed an exceptionally dense population of 16-27 inch native rainbow trout.
 Sedanka was the first of these rivers discovered by The Fly Shop’s owner, Mike Michalak, in 1998 and has proved to be a fly fishing destination of incomparable beauty and excitement.
 As a bonus to the incredible fishing, these rivers do not “blow out” except in the absolute worst extended rain storm conditions, owing to the spring-fed origins and expansive lava rock in the drainage.
 These rivers are extremely stable.